 The Company will recognise only one State Association in each State as the controlling body responsible for ensuring the efficient administration of Polocrosse in the whole of that State in accordance with the Objects.
 State Associations must be legal entities.

-Unless otherwise determined by the Company and subject always to clause 5.2, at the time of adoption of this Constitution, the first Member States of the Company will be those entities which are currently recognised by the Company as the State Association in their respective State.

 Each Member State will:

 have objects that align with those of the Company as stated in clause 2 and do all that is reasonably necessary to enable the Objects to be achieved, having regard to any legislation applicable to that Member State;